Archery at the 2022 South American Games

-Archery competitions at the 2022 South American Games in Asuncion, Paraguay were held between October 2 and 5, 2022 at the Archery National Center.
+Archery competitions at the 2022 South American Games in Asunción, Paraguay were held between October 2 and 5 at the Archery National Center.

 A total of 10 events were contested (four men's, four women's and two mixed).
 A total of 12 NOC's entered teams into one or both competitions.
 The gold medalists in each individual event qualified a quota spot for the 2023 Pan American Games archery competitions.